Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 I use this as a form of pre-meditation to quickly get my body and mind in a good place – in dangerous or fearful situations to calm myself – or if I need to raise my energetic frequency to affect those around me.

 One last concept that is closely associated with breath-work, is that of taking cold showers or cold baths.
-Once again there are hundreds of Youtube videos on this topic, but let me give you the headlines.
+Once again there are hundreds of YouTube videos on this topic, but let me give you the headlines.

-Evolutionarily speaking, the bodies of our ancestors would have daily gone through what we might call deep shocks, like being cold, getting wet, hunger, heat and pain.
+Evolutionarily speaking, the bodies of our ancestors would have daily gone through what we might call deep shocks, like being cold, getting wet, hunger, heat, and pain.

-For them this was natural, and the body evolved to respond well to these conditions, however, these days we have it so easy that many peoples bodies have become normalised to comfort – which (although nice) is not natural.
+For them this was natural, and the body evolved to respond well to these conditions, however, these days we have it so easy that many people’s bodies have become normalised to comfort – which (although nice) is not natural.

 It is not what we were designed for, nor is it optimal for our health.
-So by taking cold showers, and importantly, learning to sag your body and intentionally relaxing your body into the cold and just accepting it – does wonders for the
+So by taking cold showers, and importantly, learning to sag your body and intentionally relaxing your body into the cold and just accepting it – does wonders for the cardiovascular system, the immune system, and retraining the brain to stop being all anxious and jumpy about any danger or discomfort.

 I remember being on holiday with some friends – and when I left the pool, I took a shower and then sat back with my friends.